United States Naval Observatory: History

-Federal observatory
+Old Naval Observatory

 It was established as a national observatory in 1842 by federal law and a Congressional appropriation of $25,000.
 Lt.
 J.M.
 Gilliss was put in charge of "obtaining the instruments needed and books."
 Lt.
 Gilliss visited the principal observatories of Europe with the mission to purchase telescopes and other scientific devices, and books.

 The observatory's primary mission was to care for the United States Navy's marine chronometers, charts, and other navigational equipment.
 It calibrated ships' chronometers by timing the transit of stars across the meridian.
-It opened in 1844 in Foggy Bottom, north of the site of the Lincoln Memorial and west of the White House (see: Old Naval Observatory).
-The observatory moved to its Northwest DC location in 1893 located on a 2000 foot circle of land atop "Observatory Hill", overlooking Massachusetts Avenue.
+It opened in 1844 in Foggy Bottom, north of the site of the Lincoln Memorial and west of the White House.

+In 1893, the observatory moved to its current location in Northwest Washington, D.C. located on a 2000 foot circle of land atop "Observatory Hill", overlooking Massachusetts Avenue.

-The facilities were listed on the National Register of Historic Places in 2017.
+In 2017, the facilities were listed on the National Register of Historic Places.